ISTE-432-Group1/ISTE432-Group1/README.md

 ### Scope
 The scope of the project involves the cataloging of books based on type, authorship, subject, author, title, publisher, year, descriptor, named persons, notes, and where it is located.
-Being able to locate a book based on any of these search queries will be available to do.
-Adding an entry with all of these fields will be possible by the users.
-We will not be adding a function to edit entries but the ability to remove entries will be available.
+Being able to locate a book based on any of these search queries will be available to do by all types of users.
+Anyone can become a contributor and add contributions and then editors will be the only ones who are able to approve those contributions.
+Editors will also be able to edit and delete books.
+Administrators can also be editors and are the only ones who can create other editors as well as other administrators.
+Administrators also control accounts and DDL statements.

 ### Input